13 Comparing several means (one-way ANOVA)

 When we characterise the null hypothesis in terms of these three distinct propositions, it becomes clear that there are eight possible “states of the world” that we need to distinguish between (Table 13.9).

 By rejecting the null hypothesis, we’ve decided that we don’t believe that #1 is the true state of the world.
 The next question to ask is, which of the other seven possibilities do we think is right?
-When faced with this situation, its usually helps to look at the data.
+When faced with this situation, it’s usually helps to look at the data.
 For instance, if we look at the plots in Figure 13.1, it’s tempting to conclude that Joyzepam is better than the placebo and better than Anxifree, but there’s no real difference between Anxifree and the placebo.
 However, if we want to get a clearer answer about this, it might help to run some tests.

-13.5.1 Running “pairwise” t-tests
+13.5.1 Running “pairwise” -tests

 How might we go about solving our problem?
-Given that we’ve got three separate pairs of means (placebo versus Anxifree, placebo versus Joyzepam, and Anxifree versus Joyzepam) to compare, what we could do is run three separate t-tests and see what happens.
-This is easy to do in jamovi.
-Go to the ANOVA ‘Post Hoc Tests’ options, move the ‘drug’ variable across into the active box on the right, and then click on the ‘No correction’ checkbox.
-This will produce a neat table showing all the pairwise t-test comparisons amongst the three levels of the drug variable, as in Figure 13.4
+Given that we’ve got three separate pairs of means (placebo versus Anxifree, placebo versus Joyzepam, and Anxifree versus Joyzepam) to compare, what we could do is run three separate

 13.5.2 Corrections for multiple testing